Chart Color Schemes

 An assessment of population growth drivers in Avalon - Palm Beach reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Avalon - Palm Beach's population, as of August 2025, is approximately 13,223, reflecting a growth of 171 people since the 2021 Census.
-This increase represents a 1.3% rise from the previous population count of 13,052.
-The change was inferred from the estimated resident population of 13,188 in June 2024 and an additional 17 validated new addresses since the Census date.
-This results in a population density ratio of 1,535 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Avalon - Palm Beach's growth rate of 1.3% since the census is close to that of the SA3 area (1.7%), indicating competitive growth fundamentals.
-The primary driver for this population growth was overseas migration, contributing approximately 97.5% of overall population gains during recent periods.
+Avalon - Palm Beach's population was 13,052 as of the 2021 Census.
+By November 2025, it is estimated to be around 13,223, indicating a growth of 171 people (1.3%) since the census.
+This increase is inferred from an estimated resident population of 13,188 in June 2024 and an additional 17 validated new addresses since the Census date.
+The population density as of November 2025 is approximately 1,535 persons per square kilometer.
+Avalon - Palm Beach's growth rate since the census (1.3%) is within 0.4 percentage points of the SA3 area's growth rate (1.7%), showing competitive growth fundamentals.
+Overseas migration contributed about 97.5% of the overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends anticipate lower quartile growth across statistical areas nationally, with Avalon - Palm Beach expected to expand by 76 persons to 2041 based on the latest population numbers, reflecting an increase of 0.3% in total over the 17 years.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future population trends suggest lower quartile growth nationally, with Avalon - Palm Beach expected to expand by 76 persons to 2041 based on latest numbers, reflecting a total increase of 0.3% over the 17-year period.

 Frequently Asked Questions - Population